mathjax/MathJax-docs/options/input/tex.rst

     This lists macros to define before the TeX input processor begins.
     These are `name: value` pairs where the `name` gives the name of the TeX macro to be defined, and `value` gives the replacement text for the macro.
-The `value` can be a simple repklacement string, or an array of the form `[value, n]`, where `value` is the replacement text and `n` is the number of parameters for the macro.
+The `value` can be a simple replacement string, or an array of the form `[value, n]`, where `value` is the replacement text and `n` is the number of parameters for the macro.
 The array can have a third entry:  either a string that is the default value to give for an optional (bracketed) parameter when the macro is used, or an array consisting of template strings that are used to separate the various parameters.
-The first template must preceed the first parameter, the second must preceed the second, and so on until the final which must end the last parameter to the macro.
+The first template must precede the first parameter, the second must precede the second, and so on until the final which must end the last parameter to the macro.
 See the examples below.